Karnataka govt changes 'Tipu Jayanti' celebration venue, gives instructions

 In all districts, SP and DC have been directed to celebrate Jayanti for which Kannada and Culture Department has released funds.

 As far security is concerned, Parameshwara, said, "We have sent our KSRP battalions to poll-bound states.
 Thus, Rapid Action Force has been will be deployed during Tippu Jayanti."
 He warned that action will be taken against people who incite riots and attempt to disrupt the peace during the celebration.
 "The state government has been celebrating Tipu Jayanti for the last three years.
 Security is being deployed as some have been issuing statements regarding threatening to sabotage Tipu Jayanti celebrations.

-According to reports, the following decisions have been taken regarding the event.